pip-services/pip-services-docs/content/en/toolkit/recipes/mqtt/_index.md

 This component contains several methods that can be used to read a message from an MQTT app.
 They are explained in the following sections.

 ##### receive()

 This method receives an incoming message and removes it from the queue.
-It takes the correlation_id and a waiting timeout in milliseconds as input parameters.
+It takes the correlationId and a waiting timeout in milliseconds as input parameters.
 It returns a message envelope containing the received message.

 {{< tabsection >}}
   Not available